csnp/qramm/assessment/full-assessment.md

 ---

-**Question: **How are cryptographic dependencies evaluated for architectural complexity and transition fragility?
+**Question**:How are cryptographic dependencies evaluated for architectural complexity and transition fragility?

-**Explanation: **This assesses whether your organization evaluates how tightly coupled cryptographic components are across systems, and how susceptible the architecture is to cascading failures or upgrade bottlenecks during quantum-safe transitions.
+**Explanation**:This assesses whether your organization evaluates how tightly coupled cryptographic components are across systems, and how susceptible the architecture is to cascading failures or upgrade bottlenecks during quantum-safe transitions.

 **Options**: